jiahui0309/cs3219-ay2526s1-project-g09/backend-services/collab-backend-service/README.md

 # Collab Backend Service

 Real‑time collaboration backend for PeerPrep.
-Provides Socket.IO rooms backed by Yjs CRDTs and optional Redis pub/sub so multiple service instances can share the same sessions.
+Provides Socket.IO rooms backed by Yjs CRDTs.
+When Redis is configured the service uses it both as the Socket.IO transport _and_ for cross-instance Yjs document replication, allowing multiple collab-service replicas to serve the same session seamlessly.

 ## Key Capabilities

 - **Conflict-free editing:** every live session maps to a Yjs document; updates are merged locally and broadcast through Socket.IO.
 - **Presence awareness:** cursor and selection updates flow alongside document changes.
-- **Scalable transport:** when Redis credentials are supplied the service enables the `@socket.io/redis-adapter`, letting you run several collab-service replicas.
+- **Horizontal scaling:** supplying Redis credentials enables the `@socket.io/redis-adapter` transport _and_ a Redis-backed Yjs update bus so every replica receives and applies the same CRDT updates.
 - **Session history:** final code snapshots and metadata are pushed to the history service when a room ends or times out.

 ## Requirements